somane/PartnershipManager/README.md

 Installation
 ============

-To use this applicaton, you just have to clone the project with the below command
+Clone the project by using the command below :

 ```sh
 $ git clone https://github.com/somane/PartnershipManager.git